doersino/uji/README.md

 # UJI

-*A minimalist generative art thing – press the buttons and play with the sliders.*
+*A minimalist generative art thing – press the buttons and play with the sliders!*

 The interface is designed (or, rather, deliberately *not designed*) for **exploration through play** – both for you, as the user, and me, as the person who made the weird-ass interface.
 It's intended to facilitate a vaguely meditative and creative environment.